Low temperature universality in disordered solids

-In a naive mean-field analysis the effect of the interactions in equation (\ref{H-St}) and the random fields is to spread the $S$-spin levels and $\tau$-spin levels over energy ranges $J_o$ and $g J_o$, respectively.
-One then gets mean field densities of states $n^o_S(E)$, $n^o_{\tau}(E)$ of Gaussian form, with $n^o_S \sim 1/J_o R_0^3$ for $E < J_o$, and $n^o_{\tau} \sim 1/g J_o R_0^3$ for $E < g J_o$ (see Fig. 3).
-Note that even though $n^o_{\tau}(E) \gg n^o_{S}(E)$ for $E<g J_o$, by a factor $1/g$, the $S$-spins still dominate the phonon scattering, because their scattering rate is far higher (by a factor $1/g^2$).
-Thus in mean field theory, the $S$-spins dominate the acoustic properties at all energies.
+A key feature of these results is the role of the coupling $\gamma_{\tau}$ to the phonons.
+Unlike the situation in the absence of disorder, where the inversion symmetric $\tau$-TLSs couple only to the strain gradient, strong disorder destroys inversion symmetry, and results in a finite coupling $\gamma_{\tau}$ to the strain (see Eq.~(\ref{V-cont-disorder}) and the following derivation of Eq.~(\ref{H-St}) in App.~\ref{SEC:TLSPhonon}).
+Since the coupling $\gamma_{\tau}$ is a result of the rather small deviations from inversion symmetry, it is much smaller than the coupling of the asymmetric $S$-TLSs to the strain.
+The ratio $g = \gamma_{\tau}/\gamma_S$ can be determined microscopically (see App.~\ref{SEC:TLSPhonon}) and also estimated by simple dimensional arguments: in strongly disordered systems the typical displacement of a lattice site due to the random lattice strain will be $\delta a \approx a_o (E_{\Phi}/E_C)$, where $E_{\Phi}$ is the Debye energy characteristic of acoustic phonons, and $E_C$ is the typical Coulombic correlation energy in the solid.
+Thus we expect $g \approx \delta a/a_o \approx E_{\Phi}/E_C \sim 0.02 $ (see also Refs.\cite{GS11,CBS13}).

-However this mean field picture is radically altered by inter-defect correlations.
-We summarise the changes as follows (see Fig. 3): (i) the true $S$-spin density of states $n_S(E)$ now shows a slow fall-off from the mean-field result for $g J_o < E < J_o$; then, for $E < g J_o \sim 3-10K$, it falls precipitously, so that for energies $\ll gJ_o$, the $S$-spin states have essentially disappeared. (ii) The true $\tau$-spin density of states $n_{\tau}(E)$ is hardly altered - it does show a weak dip, but only below the much lower energy $J_o^{\tau \tau} \sim g^2 J_o \sim 0.1K$. (iii) Finally, the phonon spectrum is only weakly altered.
+A mean-field (MF) treatment of (\ref{H-St}) yields a picture of independent $S$ and $\tau$ variables, acted upon by the random couplings in the Hamiltonian (\ref{H-St}).
+This spreads out the states, resulting in Gaussian mean field densities of states $n^o_S(E)$, $n^o_{\tau}(E)$, of width $J_o, gJ_o$ and peak height $\propto 1/J_o, 1/gJ_o$, for the $S$ and $\tau$ excitations respectively (see Fig. 2(a)).
+In this MF picture $n^o_{\tau}(E) \gg n^o_{S}(E)$ for $E \ll g J_o$, by a factor $1/g$; nevertheless, the $S$-spins dominate the phonon scattering even at low energies, because their scattering rate is $\propto \gamma_S^2$, and thus far higher (by a factor $1/g^2$) than that for $\tau$ spins.